-Going through fertility challenges or losses can often leave you feeling very isolated.
-We're here to remind you that no matter what stage of the journey you're in, there is such a beautiful community ready to embrace you.
+Struggling to build your family can leave you feeling isolated.
+We're here to remind you that no matter what stage of the journey you're in, there is a warm, welcoming community and an extensive network of resources ready to embrace and support you.

 The Fertility Community is Strong

-Many of these organizations were founded or are run by fellow infertility warriors - meaning they don't just talk the talk, they've actually walked the (very difficult) walk too.
-They offer everything from financial grants for fertility treatment to tailored support for those experiencing devastating losses.
+Many of these organizations were founded or are run by fellow fertility warriors - meaning they don't just talk the talk, they've actually walked the (very difficult) walk too.
+They offer everything from financial grants for fertility treatment to tailored support for those experiencing heartbreaking losses.

-While this is by no means an exhaustive list, we want to introduce you to some of our favorite organizations and advocacy groups and highlight the amazing work they do to support the fertility community!
+While this is by no means an exhaustive list, we want to introduce you to some of our favorite organizations and advocacy groups and highlight the amazing work they do to support the fertility and family-building community.

 After experiencing a stillbirth and tragically losing their son Benjamin, Emily Clare and Jonathan Cafasso turned their pain into action by creating Benjamin's Gift.
 By pouring their broken hearts into serving other parents in need, the Cafassos have been able to give purpose to their seemingly unbearable loss.

 Their mission: To provide financial support to bereaved parents for medical and hospital costs associated with stillbirth.

 Looking for financial grants for IVF treatment?
 The Nest Egg Foundation is a great place to turn.
 This not-for-profit foundation is a collaborative effort between medical and financial professionals, attorneys and others who care about building families and want to help those who cannot afford fertility treatments.

 Their mission: To give opportunities to those struggling with infertility via education and access to treatment.